6 image consultancy tips for the "fabulous bride" result

 if you have a low intensity, warm colors complexion (Autumn Complexion according to the Seasonal Color Analysis), the best white for you will be oyster white.

-Anyway, this rule applies also if you have decided for a bolder color - the chosen colors need to have the same temperature (cool or warm) and intensity (high or low) as your complexion.
+Anyway, this rule applies also if you have decided for a bolder color, other than white - the chosen color needs to have the same temperature (cool or warm) and intensity (high or low) as your complexion.

-We are all beautiful and nobody is perfect, so let’s look in the mirror and find out our body type, because it all comes down to that:
+We are all beautiful and nobody is perfect, so look in the mirror and find out your body type, because it all comes down to that:

 If you are an Hourglass, you can wear almost any type of wedding dress; the best solution though is to enhance your beautiful lines with a Mermaid or Trumpet dress;